lyind/handbork/content/docs/people/p32/_index.md

   This page contains information about P32.
 confidentiality: public
 ---
 This is the placeholder for the documentation of P32.
-As the entire concept is still WIP, only current Google docs will be linked.
+As the entire concept is still WIP, only current docs will be linked.
 In the future you can find a proper documentation.
 We love PRs.

 _Information Sources:_